kornelski/http-cache-semantics/README.md

 * `Cache-Control` response header
 * `Pragma` response header
 * `Age` response header
+* Default cacheability of statuses and methods

 ## Unimplemented

-* Request properties are not evaluated
 * `Vary` support is as lame and incomplete as in web browsers
 * No support for revalidation and stale responses